Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

-With the optimized iPEPS tensor, we can evaluate the FM string order parameter efficiently in the limit of an infinitely long string using transfer matrices of iPEPS.
+\ \\ \ \\ \\\textbf{Evaluation of the FM string order parameter using iPEPS.} With the optimized iPEPS tensor, we can evaluate the FM string order parameter efficiently in the limit of an infinitely long string using transfer matrices of iPEPS.
 To this end, we construct from the iPEPS of the ground state two transfer matrices; one is the usual transfer matrix $\mathbb{T}$ and the other is $\mathbb{T}_Z$ containing $Z$ operators; see Fig.~\ref{Figure_1_prime}a for graphical notations.
 The numerator of the FM string order parameter consists of $r$ transfer matrices $\mathbb{T}$ followed by $r$ transfer matrices $\mathbb{T}_Z$ containing a $Z$ string and the denominator consists of $2r$ transfer matrices $\mathbb{T}_Z$ containing a $Z$ loop:

 where we compress the transfer matrices $\mathbb{T}$ and $\mathbb{T}_Z$ to the transfer matrices $\mathcal{T}$ and $\mathcal{T}_Z$ with a dimension $D^2\chi^2$ using the edge tensors from the CTMRG, see Fig.~\ref{Figure_1_prime}b, and $t$ ($t_Z$), $V$ ($V_Z$) are dominant eigenvalue and eigenvector of $\mathcal{T}$ ($\mathcal{T}_Z$).
 Here, we assume that the dominant eigenvectors are non-degenerate and discuss the degenerate case later.
 In the limit of $r\to\infty$, the action of the transfer matrices is set by the dominating eigenvalue and eigenvector, $\mathcal{T}_Z^{\infty}=t_Z^{\infty}\ket{V_Z}\bra{V_Z}$ and $\mathcal{T}^{\infty}=t^{\infty}\ket{V}\bra{V}$, as shown in Fig.~\ref{Figure_1_prime}c, so Eq.~\eqref{derive_O_Z} can be simplified to Eq.~\eqref{derive_O_Z_finial}.
 Moreover, the perimeter law coefficient can be obtained from the dominant eigenvalues of the transfer matrices: $\alpha_Z=-\log(t_Z/t)$.